DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

     Dim dataRowLabels As Object
     Dim cell As Range
     Dim lastRow As Long
+    Dim lastCol As Long
     Dim extraRow As Long
     Dim key As Variant
     Dim tbl As ListObject
     Dim tblRange As Range
+    Dim colIndex As Long

     ' Set worksheet references
     Set wsPivotCopy = ThisWorkbook.Sheets("Pivot_Copy") ' Sheet with copied PivotTable